LeonardosGitHub/f5-agility-labs-nginx/docs/class12/module3/lab2/lab2.rst

 This concludes *The Path to Understanding Kubernetes and Containers* class.
 While this class will not make you a Kubernetes expert, this is a very strong start into understanding components and commands.
-I'd highly recommend takikng a formal Certified Kubernetes Administrators (CKA) course if you are seeking a more in depth knowledge base.
+I'd highly recommend taking a formal Certified Kubernetes Administrators (CKA) course if you are seeking a more in depth knowledge base.